Erlewine, Michael Yoshitaka, to appear.

 Generative Perspectives on Degrees: The Semantics and Morphosyntax of Scalarity.

-This paper concerns different conceptualizations for degree constructions of sufficiency and excess, such as with enough and too in English.
+This paper concerns different conceptualizations for degree constructions of sufficiency and excess in English, with enough and too.
 According to many prior works, a sufficiency conveys that a measured degree meets or exceeds a minimum degree for some purpose (meeting-the-minimum), whereas an excessive conveys that a measured degree strictly exceeds a maximum degree for some purpose (exceeding-the-maximum).
 I will instead advocate for a causation-based conceptualization for sufficiency and excess, building on Schwarzschild 2008 and Grano 2022.
 Together with the monotonicity property of gradable predicates, I show that the causation-based descriptions can derive much of their respective truth conditions without stipulating the connection between sufficiency and meeting-the-minimum and between excess and exceeding-the-maximum as in previous accounts.
 I then present the facts from certain edge cases where the proposals diverge in their predictions; these prove to be problematic for the classic descriptions for these constructions, but are unproblematic for the causation-based formulation.
-Finally, I